-Report on Economic Position Review of Operations → Motorcycles
+Report on Economic Position Review of Operations

+- Review of Operation

+Motorcycles

+Segment

-Segment → Financial Services Segment
+- Financial Services

+Segment

 Strong segment performance

 The Motorcycles segment also recorded solid year-onyear revenue growth.
 In addition to the higher number of units delivered, product mix and currency effects also had a positive impact on the performance in 2019.